Retired

 I also started to notice how much of my mindspace work took: the time spent in showers, on walks, in the middle of longer bike rides, and those nights I couldn’t sleep thinking about how to advance our field or overcome a challenge at work.
 Rather than being energizing as it had been, it was feeling like a burden.

-Short Term
+Short Term Changes / Projects

-Connections: I am going to take some time to visit family than I rarely see and meet some family members I have never met.
+Connections: Visited family than I rarely see and meet some family members I have never met.
 I will have more time to spend with people from our church and neighborhood.
-I expect we will be having people overa couple times a week for the rest of the year.
+We have people over for dinner twice a week.
 Groups of six are really great.
-If you have 8 or more you end up with multiple conversations.
+If you have 8 or more you might end up with multiple conversations.
 Now that I have more slack I am going to restart the “whose my neighbor?” experiment that I did when I took a sabbatical from work ten years ago.

 Contemplation: Make space to listen to my heart, to God, and to the people around me.
 Being more intentionally grateful, and more attentive to what’s happening around me, and living more in the moment.
 More consistent in my prayer life, and working through some material about pilgrimages and personal transformation in preparation for walking the Camino De Santiago, aka The Way of Saint James.